David J

 David John Haskins (born 24 April 1957), better known as David J, is a British alternative rock musician, producer, and writer.
 He is the bassist for the gothic rock band Bauhaus and for Love and Rockets.

 He has composed the scores for a number of plays and films, and also wrote and directed his own plays, Silver for Gold (The Odyssey of Edie Sedgwick), in 2008, which was restaged at REDCAT in Los Angeles in 2011, and The Chanteuse and The Devil's Muse in 2011.
 His artwork has been shown in galleries internationally, and he has been a resident DJ at venues such as the Knitting Factory.

 David J has released a number of singles and solo albums, and in 1990 he released one of the first No. 1 hits on the then nascent Modern Rock Tracks charts, with "I'll Be Your Chauffeur".
 His most recent single, "The Day That David Bowie Died" entered the UK vinyl singles chart at number 4 in 2016.
 The track appears on his double album, Vagabond Songs.

+David J has also released singles and albums with the Mexican label No Devotion Records.